openblockchains/crypto-quotes/README.md

 Today, banks offer 0% interest, or you can choose the Bank of Bitcoin, offering a savings account currently yielding more than 100% annual interest, tax deferred.
 Number go up!
 To the moon!

+  §

+I have purchased over $1.3 billion in bitcoin in past months and would be happy to share my playbook with you offline - from one billionaire to another.

+> Austrian Maximalist comments:
+>  The easiest way to put a billion dollars into Bitcoin is
+>  to put a million dollars in and wait.
+Number go up!

 Find more in [**`Michael_Saylor,_Business_Intelligence_Billionaire.yml` »**](Michael_Saylor,_Business_Intelligence_Billionaire.yml)